AlejandroCatalina/alejandrocatalina.github.io/_pages/to-read.md

 Most of the papers that I will post here are very related to my research interests, that you can read about at [Research](http://alejandrocatalina.github.io), although some of the papers may be here more as a general reference.
 The two reading circles that currently I attend are *Variational Inference* and *Deep Generative Models*, self organized by students at the PML group here at Aalto, so many of these papers will be related to those.

-### Projective Feature Selection
+### Projection Predictive Feature Selection

 These articles are directly related to one of my main projects for my PhD.
-They elaborate on the subject of performing feature selection starting from a reference model that is fitted using all the available features.
+They elaborate on the subject of performing variable and structure selection on a reference model that is fitted using all the available variables of which we have posterior draws available.
-The algorithm then projects the reference posterior to a subset of features and chooses the best subset at every iteration according to some predictive performance measures; the *elpd* (expected log predictive density).
+The algorithm then projects the reference posterior to a subset of the data and finds the best subset iteration according to some predictive performance measures; as the *elpd* (expected log predictive density).

   - **Projective Inference in High-dimensional Problems: Prediction and Feature Selection** by Juho Piironen, Markus Paasinimei and Aki Vehtari [[preprint](http://arxiv.org/abs/1810.02406)].
 This is the full paper describing the theoretical approach.
 The key point is solving the Maximum Likelihood Estimation problem for each projection.
 At this point, this only extends to the family of Generalized Linear Models.
   - **The Kernel Interaction Trick: Fast Bayesian Discovery of Pairwise Interactions in High Dimensions** by Raj Agrawal, Jonathan H. Huggins, Brian Trippe and Tamara Broderick [[preprint](http://arxiv.org/abs/1905.06501)].
 Very interesting paper that introduces a new approach to discover high dimensional interaction effects.
 This consists of writing the original model as a GP and deriving the equivalent *interaction kernel* for the model at hand and then doing inference on the GP instead.
 The benefit here comes from the fact that kernels don't scale with sample size, but their cost is linear with respect to parameter size.